-You know, it can be very hard for me to explainfamiliar men and some girlfriends, what flowers I like.
-The only way out is to write a guide, not to give everyone a guided tour of the flower shops?
-So I'll start with my beloved Eustoma - with the medical name.
-He's like this:The subject of the conversation is lisianthus,eustomaPrairie gentian, lisianthus, Texas bluebell, Tulip gentian, bluebells, lira de san pedro is all Eustoma, a gentian relative.
-In our flower stalls responds to eustoma and lisianthus.
-The second name is more commercial - it sounds very medically "eustoma" (it turns out either "tasty" or "splendid" if refined in interpreting the Greek roots).
-Described plant in the XIX century, botanist Thomas Drummond, calling what he found in Texas Lisianthus russellianus.
-In the wild, the flower grows in the lowlands and on the banks of the rivers of Arizona, Colorado and northern Mexico.
-Wild eustoma - rather boring plant: squat, with flowers of different shades from blue to purple.
-In 1835 the flower got into the botanical garden of Glasgow, and then began to settle in pots on the windows.
-One way or another, the description of it as a houseplant appeared in 1878.
-The flower has gained immense popularity in Japan under the name Torukokikyo (Toruko "lady's hat" and Kikyo "bell", if absolutely, then Platycodon).
-In the late sixties of the XX century, it was discovered that there are white and pink eustoms.
-Since then, things have gone - terry and large-color varieties appeared, red, light yellow, bicolour flowers appeared.
-The flower proved to be convenient for transportation, spectacular in bouquets and long-lived in vases, there were also amateurs to grow it in pots.
-They write that "usually the seeds of the eustoma can not be purchased, since they come only to commercial flower farms.
-From one gram of seeds, it is theoretically possible to grow 15,000 plants.
-The process of development before the onset of the flowering phase in modern varieties lasts about three months.
-Seedlings contain high temperatures and additional artificial light.
-The technology of cultivation by the eustom is now developed to the smallest detail, flowering plants can be obtained at any time of the year.
-In order for the regime of growing these heat-loving flowers to be as economical as possible, they should be purchased in July.
-Then they will blossom all the second half of the summer, with little or no cost.
-They can be placed on the street, planted in flower beds or containers.
-Low-growing forms of eustoma are grown as houseplants. "
+You know, it can be very difficult for me to explainto male acquaintances and some girlfriends, what flowers I like.
+The only way out is to write a guide, not to give everyone a tour of flower shops?
+So I'll start with my favorite.
+Eustoma - with a medical name.
+It looks like this:The subject of conversation is lisianthus, akaeustomaPrairie gentian, lisianthus, Texas bluebell, Tulip gentian, bluebells, lira de san pedro - these are all Eustoma, a relative of the gentian.
+In our flower stalls it responds to eustoma and lisianthus.
+The second name is more commercial - it sounds too medical - "eustoma" (it turns out either "delicious" or "magnificent", if you are sophisticated in interpreting the Greek roots).
+The plant was described in the 19th century by botanist Thomas Drummond, calling what he found in Texas Lisianthus russellianus.
+In the wild, the flower grows in the lowlands and on the banks of rivers in Arizona, Colorado and northern Mexico.
+Wild eustoma is a rather boring plant: squat, with flowers of different shades from blue to purple.
+In 1835, the flower ended up in the Glasgow Botanical Garden, and then began to spread to pots on the windowsills.
+One way or another, its description as a houseplant appeared in 1878.
+The flower gained immense popularity in Japan under the name Torukokikyo (Toruko - lady's hat and Kikyo - bellflower, to be more precise, Platycodon).
+In the late 60s of the 20th century, it was discovered that there are white and pink eustomas.
+Since then, things have gone - double and large-flowered varieties have appeared, red, light yellow, two-colored flowers have appeared.
+The flower turned out to be convenient for transportation, spectacular in bouquets and long-lived in vases, and there were also fans of growing it in pots.
+They write that it is usually impossible to buy eustoma seeds, since they are only available to commercial flower farms.
+Theoretically, 15 thousand plants can be grown from one gram of seeds.
+The development process before the flowering phase of modern varieties lasts about three months.
+Seedlings are kept at a high temperature and with additional artificial lighting.
+The technology of cultivating eustomas has now been developed to the smallest detail; flowering plants can be obtained at any time of the year.
+In order for the cultivation mode of these heat-loving flowers to be as economical as possible, they should be purchased in July.
+Then they will bloom throughout the second half of the summer, requiring virtually no costs.
+They can be placed outdoors, planted in flower beds or containers.
+Low-growing forms of eustoma are grown as indoor plants.

 Comments